Gemini runtime authorization

 // Veto can block the 'export' action while allowing 'read' and 'summarize'

-]);Gemini-specific safety patterns
+]);Gemini-specific action patterns

-Function-level authorization
+Function-level guardrails

 Control which function declarations Gemini can invoke.
 Block destructive operations in production, allow them in development environments.
 Policies apply per-environment without code changes.